JacquesGariepy/AI-From-Scratch/Baguettotron‑321M/README.md

 ## 🎯 Overview

-Baguettotron-321M is designed to help students, researchers, and ML engineers understand how modern language models work by providing:
+This Baguettotron-321M-like is designed to help students, researchers, and ML engineers understand how modern language models work by providing:

 - **Clean, readable code** with extensive documentation and type hints
 - **Production-ready architecture** using state-of-the-art techniques (GQA, SwiGLU, RoPE)